Tiramisu Porridge: The Healthy Breakfast That Seems Like a Dessert (Fit & Fast)

 Why is Tiramisu Porridge the ideal breakfast?

-The secret for the perfect texture
+The secret to perfect consistency

 - Difficulty: Easy